 Nominations Period

-This is the period where a candidate can submit a nomination form through the online portal or to the SA Connect office.
-The nomination form must be received by 1:00 p.m. eastern time when the nominations close.
+This is the period where a candidate can submit a nomination form through the online portal.
+The nomination form must be received by 4:00 p.m. eastern time when the nominations close.

 Campaign period